merenlab/anvio/anvio/docs/workflows/ecophylo.md

 ## Config file options

 Ecophylo will sanity check all input files that contain %(contigs-db)ss before the workflow starts.
 This can take a while especially if you are working with 1000's of genomes.
-If you want to skip sanity checks for contigsDBs in your external-genomes and/or %(metagenomes)s then adjust your config to the following:
+If you want to skip sanity checks for %(contigs-db)ss in your %(external-genomes)s and/or %(metagenomes)s then adjust your config to the following:

 ```bash
 {